Nokia Oyj (NOK) Q2 2017 Results - Earnings Call Transcript

 Francois A. Meunier - Morgan Stanley & Co.
 International Plc

 Yeah, thanks everyone.
-So again, like last quarter congratulations on the margin, and especially on the gross margin performance.
-So I mean, probably there were quite a few low-hanging fruits from the Alcatel Wireless and the Alcatel business in general.
-But can you describe, if there is more juice, basically potentially coming from this gross margin number.
+So again, like last quarter, congratulations on the margin, and especially on the gross margin performance.
+So, I mean, probably there were quite a few low-hanging fruits from the Alcatel Wireless and the Alcatel business in general.
+But can you describe if there is more juice, basically, potentially, coming from this gross margin number?

-We can see (41:50) gross margins going up despite revenues going down in Global Services, same stuff, flat revenues, but the gross margin is going up something like 400 bps.
+We can see in the (41:50) networks gross margins going up despite revenues going down.
+In Global Services, same stuff; flat revenues, but the gross margin's going up something like 400 bps.
 So like, is there anything we can expect for the coming quarter, and maybe for 2018?

 Rajeev Suri - Nokia Oyj